The Language World's Weirdest COMMA! Mechanic

 ** Script Error: + is missing its value2 argument

-I also did a quick patch of the feature into PARSE (it is difficult with how parse is written to do a "good" job of this, pointing to a conceptual problem with how parse is written, so a rewrite would hopefully address that):
+I also added the feature to UPARSE and made a patch of the feature into PARSE3 (it is difficult with how parse3 is written to do a "good" job of this):

 == "aaabbb"